felipejsborges/gostack_bootcamp_challenges/06_db_and_files_upload/README.md

 ### Routes

-- **`POST /transactions`**: The route must receives title, value and type (income or outcome) on request body.
+- **`POST /transactions`**: The route must receive title, value and type (income or outcome) on request body.
 The transaction must be stored inside our database.

 - **`GET /transactions`**: The route must return a list with all stored transactions and the income, outcome and total balance.